queueit/KnownUser.V3.JAVA/README.md

 # Queue-it KnownUser SDK for Java

+**This is not the most recent version.
+In order to obtain access to the most recent version, please contact your local Queue-it representative or [Queue-it Support](https://support.queue-it.com/hc/en-us)**

 Before getting started please read the [documentation](https://github.com/queueit/Documentation/tree/main/serverside-connectors) to get acquainted with server-side connectors.

 This connector supports Java 6 (and above) from v.3.5.2.
 Older versions require at least Java 8.